zooper/techblog/content/posts/moonlander.md

 {{< image src="https://static.jonsson.io/file/webstaticfiles/tech/moonlander2.jpg" alt="" position="center" style="border-radius: 8px;" >}}

-If there where anything I have would like to change I think it's something some others have pointed out as well, the cable between the half might be a little bit to long.
+If there is anything I would like to change I think it's something some others have pointed out as well, the cable between the two half might be a little bit to long.
 But in all fairness, that has nothing to do with functionality.
 So the gist is: I'm super happy with my Moonlander!